 ARI research grants are made possible through generous donor support.

-Funding is for a twelve-month period; however, eighteen months is allowed to complete the project.
+- Funding Period—Funding is for a twelve-month period; however, eighteen months is allowed to complete the project.
 Renewal grants (continuation of the same project awarded in the previous year) will be considered only in exceptional circumstances.

-University or Center faculty and post-doctoral students are eligible to submit one proposal per year as the Principal Investigator (PI).
+- Eligibility—University or Center faculty and post-doctoral students are eligible to submit one proposal per year as the Principal Investigator (PI).
 Adjunct faculty, research assistants, for-profit companies, research associates and visiting faculty are not eligible to apply.